databrickslabs/overwatch/CONTRIBUTING.md

 CONTRIBUTING TO OVERWATCH

-At present, external contributions are not accepted, this is under further review but feel free to fork the project as you see fit.
+At present, external contributions are not accepted

 Internal Databricks employees are welcome to contribute but are currently limited to tests and supporting refactorings until sufficient tests are in place.
 If you're interested in